 This service promotes health, improves the quality of life, and prevents the premature institutionalization of Baltimore City senior citizens.
-It is comprised of the Senior Community Service Employment Program (SCSEP), Adult Evaluation and Review Services, Medical Assistance Personal Care Services, Retired Seniors and Volunteers Program, and Senior Companion Program.
+It is comprised of the Adult Evaluation and Review Services, Medical Assistance Personal Care Services, Retired and Senior Volunteer Program (RSVP), and Senior Companion Program.
 This service is not recommended for General Fund support for Fiscal 2013.
-In Fiscal 2013, the Mayor's Office of Employment Development will support the Senior Community Service Employment Program and associated grant funding; the Health Department will continue to provide Adult Evaluation and Review Services, Medical Assistance Personal Care Services, the Retired Seniors and Volunteers Program, and the Senior Companion Program.